Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Empirical Evaluations

 \section{Empirical Evaluations}

 In this section, we present empirical evaluations of the proposed \gls{varqec} method.
 We, for now, focus on training and validation in simulation, which we will complement with deployment of actual quantum devices in \cref{sec:hardware}.
-The employed ansätze are detailed in \cref{subapp:randomized_ansatz}; a small exemplary instance is also shown in \cref{fig:rea_small}.
-Further implementation details of the developed \texttt{VarQEC} framework are discussed in \cref{subapp:implemented_pipeline}.
-We assess the performance of \gls{varqec} codes under symmetric and asymmetric depolarizing noise in the main part, and extend our considerations to various other noise models in \cref{app:experiments_extended}.
-We analyze the stability and resilience of the learned encodings and compare the results with standard \gls{qec} codes.
+The employed ansätze and the experimental setup are detailed in \cref{app:implementation_setup}.
+We assess the performance of \gls{varqec} codes under symmetric and asymmetric depolarizing noise in the following, and defer considerations of various other noise models and setups with multiple logical qubits to \cref{app:experiments_extended}.